 Why should I vaccinate my puppy?

-Your puppy can be exposed to many common but preventable diseases that exist in the environment and that pass between dogs.
-While some of these diseases can be treated, many are very serious and potentially fatal.
+Your puppy can be exposed to many common but preventable diseases that exist in the environment.
+Some of these can pass between dogs.
+Whilst these diseases can be successfully treated, many are very serious and potentially fatal despite the best treatment.
 It is necessary to build your dog’s immunity when they are young by ensuring they have and complete their vaccination program.

 Vaccinations Greencross Vets offers